 PROFILE: The Carnegie Corporation of New York (CCNY) is one of the largest and oldest foundations in the United States.
 Founded in 1911 by captain of industry Andrew Carnegie, this foundation remains one of the most known and influential in the country.
-The Carnegie Corporation of New York has historically been focused on education.
-This is a concern that continues through to today, as its education program is focused on ensuring that all U.S. public ed students are equipped with the “knowledge, skills, and dispositions they need to be active participants in a robust democracy and to be successful in the global economy.”
+The corporation prioritizes education and seeks to ensure that all U.S. public education students are equipped with the “knowledge, skills, and dispositions they need to be active participants in a robust democracy and to be successful in the global economy.”

-One of Carnegie’s biggest forays into STEM is its support of the 100Kin10 network.
-Co-founded in 2011 by then-Carnegie-program-officer Talia Milgrom-Elcott, 100Kin10 aims to address the shortage of STEM teachers and improve STEM learning.
+A significant amount of Carnegie’s STEM funding is a result of its support of the 100Kin10 network.
+Co-founded in 2011 by then-Carnegie-program-officer Talia Milgrom-Elcott, 100Kin10 seeks to address the shortage of STEM teachers and improve STEM learning.
 By encouraging more college students to study STEM-related disciplines and bring that knowledge to K-12 classrooms across the country, the initiative hopes to train 100,000 high-quality science, mathematics, and technology teachers by 2021 and do a better job of retaining them.
 Partners in the 100Kin10 initiative include colleges and universities, museums, foundations, non-profit organizations, and teacher recruitment organizations such as Teach for America.

 The sizes of Carnegie grants for STEM education range significantly, generally falling between $15,000 and $500,000.
-Even though it does not have an education program dedicated exclusively to STEM, this area is absolutely an overriding concern at Carnegie, and there are certainly grants available for education nonprofits and providers, both domestic and international.
+Even though it does not have an education program dedicated exclusively to STEM, this area is a priority for Carnegie, and there are certainly grants available for education nonprofits and providers, both domestic and international.